Post thumbnail

 String Constant Pool is the memory space in heap memory specially allocated to store the string objects created using string literals.
 In String Constant Pool, there will be no two string objects having the same content/value.

-Whenever you create a string object using string literal, JVM first checks the content of the object to be created.
-If an object in the string constant pool has the same content, then it returns the same reference of that object.
+Whenever you create a string object using a string literal, the JVM first checks the content of the object to be created.
+If an object in the string constant pool has the same content, then it returns the same reference to that object.
 It doesn’t create a new object.
-If the content is different from the existing objects then only it creates a new object.
+If the content is different from the existing objects, then it creates a new object.

 Q108: Difference between Collection and Collections?